9 tips to write compelling copy and increase conversion rates

 Email prospecting is still part of the negotiation process, regardless of how much humor or emotion you put into creating and sending them.
 And all formal communications must be sealed with a good signature.

-Your signature is like a digital business card - it tells potential customers where and how to find you or even where to search for your business. so, put in proper information like your name, phone number, company, and position to build credibility, but avoid putting to much information.
+Your signature is like a digital business card - it tells potential customers where and how to find you or even where to search for your business.
+So, put in proper information like your name, phone number, company, and position to build credibility, but avoid putting too much information.

 A promising tip is to merge the CTA with your signature.
 The best example is adding a “book a meeting with me now” button under your email subscription.